microsoft/enhanced-monitoring-service/README.md

   <RefreshRate>60</RefreshRate>
 ```
 #### WMI quota
 The Enhanced Monitoring Service relies on WMI Provider Service to monitor the performance and resource status of the physical server.
 However WMI Provider Service has limitaiton on resources(threads, memory, etc.).
 If you have a huge number of VMs, you need to increase the quota.
-If you have other work load that might use WMI Proviser Service running on the same host, also you need to increase the quota
+If you have other work load that might use WMI Proviser Service running on the same host, also you need to increase the quota.

 [How to Increase WMI quota](http://blogs.technet.com/b/askperf/archive/2008/09/16/memory-and-handle-quotas-in-the-wmi-provider-service.aspx)